 The discovery and addition of demodulators are of course dependent on the choice of options and the assignment of values to the parameters.
 For a simple example, whereas a max_weight of 20 might enable a program to deduce and retain a demodulator (rewrite rule) expressed in 20 symbols, a max_weight of 16 might prevent its deduction, much less its retention.
-Regarding the tendency of smaller max_weight to promote the completion of a shorter proof, one thus sees that an obstacle does indeed exist and that the word tendency is appropriate.
-One also has a glimpse of why the path culminating in the discovery of a 100-step proof was of necessity tortuous.

-For a subtler example, assume that the max_weight is well chosen in the sense that it itself presents no obstacle, and consider two cases: an assignment of the value 6 to the pick_given_ratio, and an assignment of the value 7.
+For a more complicated example, assume that the max_weight is well chosen in the sense that it itself presents no obstacle, and consider two cases: an assignment of the value 6 to the pick_given_ratio, and an assignment of the value 7.
 On the surface, one not familiar with the ratio strategy might hastily assert that this small difference (6 versus 7) could be of little import.
 Actually, as shown by some of the experiments not detailed here, quite the opposite is the case.
 Indeed, in some experiments a change of 1 in the value assigned to the pick_given_ratio resulted in the program completing no proofs, whereas before the change a shorter proof was found.
-Again one sees how a pick_given_ratio of 6 rather than 7 having the (possible) tendency of promoting the completion of a shorter proof might be in conflict with another obstacle.
-Also, the fact that the search is so touchy (as illustrated) suggests that the path from the 816-step proof to the 100-step proof was understandably tortuous.